What Is A Separation Agreement?

 What Does A Separation Agreement Cost?

-On the assumption that you have reached an agreement with your former partner or spouse regarding the terms of the agreement then our costs are fixed at £649.00 including VAT.
+On the assumption that you have reached an agreement with your former partner or spouse regarding the terms of the agreement then our costs are fixed at £1250.00.
 This price includes:

 - Initial legal advice by video conference consultation or detailed telephone call.